MichaelPNair/Minesweeper-Game/README.md

 If you click on a '0' square, it will automatically reveal the squares around it, so get those tiles early if you can!

+Use right click to mark a square to keep better track of the bombs you have already found.
+Don't worry, you can right click again to remove the mark or just click it if you're confident that there's no bomb.

 You win if you reveal all of the numbers while avoiding all of the mines.
 Good luck!

 ## Screenshots